TheTinHat/MaskMyPy/docs/index.md

 streetmask = Street(
-    sensitive, # Name of the sensitive geodataframe depth=20, # The search depth value used to calculate displacement distances. extent_expansion_distance=2000, # Used to download road network data surrounding the study area.
+    sensitive, # Name of the sensitive geodataframe depth=20, # The search depth value used to calculate displacement distances. padding=2000, # Used to download road network data surrounding the study area.
 Needs to be sufficiently large to reduce edge effects.
-Increasing reduces edge effects, but uses more memory. max_street_length=500) # Optional, but recommended that you read below for full explanation of what this does.
+Increasing reduces edge effects, but uses more memory. max_length=500) # Optional, but recommended that you read below for full explanation of what this does.

 streetmask.run() # Single threaded by default.
 Add `parallel=True` as parameter to run on all CPU cores, drastically increasing performance.

-masked = streetmask.masked
+masked = streetmask.mask
 ```

-**About max_street_length**: when snapping points to the street network, the algorithm checks to make sure that the nearest node is actually connected to the network and has neighbors that are no more than max_street_length away (in meters).
+**About max_length**: when snapping points to the street network, the algorithm checks to make sure that the nearest node is actually connected to the network and has neighbors that are no more than max_length away (in meters).
 If it does not, then the next closest viable node is selected, checked, and so on.
 This acts as a sanity check to prevent extremely large masking distances.
 Feel free to change this to whatever you feel is appropriate.